 This is an interactive class and everyone should attempt to review the submissions of their classmates and add comments.
-However, in order to protect from spammers, Smugmug.com only allows comments when visitors are logged in to Smugmug (not to www.photoclassforyou.com).
+However, in order to protect from spammers, Smugmug.com only allows comments when visitors are logged in to Smugmug (not to my site, www.photoclassforyou.com).
 You can log in to Smugmug using either:

 2. Login via Facebook account

 In reality, while is is not required, all students should be associated with a photo sharing website such as Facebook, Smugmug, Flickr, Picassa, ect.
 Since you are only allowed to submit ONE photo to the class gallery each week, having a photo sharing site allows students to share links to a photo gallery with multiples images.
 This option is available via adding a link in the comment section - further explained when class begins.

 Inevitably, the group creates a bond and will connect with each other.
 Since only one image is allowed per student per week in our challenge gallery having an account with a photo sharing site is very helpful.

 All times are based on Mountain Time (Colorado).
 New classes and challenges are pre-scheduled to post every Sunday morning at 1am.
 Challenge images may be uploaded anytime during the following week.
 The deadline for posting is the following Sunday night at midnight—eight days later.
 You will get a class email each Sunday morning when the new lesson is posted.
 It contains the new challenge as well as a reminder that the previous week's image is due.
 This schedule means that once class starts, Sunday is an "overlap" day.
 The new lesson is posted while that same day is winding down to the deadline of the previous week.